top of page

 The expirations of these options contracts - closing the positions - are reported in the April Brokerage Statement but their Trade Date and Settle Date (3/29/2018 for each) indicate that they should have been reported in the March Brokerage Statement.

-Perhaps there could be a plausible explanation as to why these are reported in the April Brokerage Statement, but these positions are never reported in the Realized Gain or (Loss) accounting.
+Perhaps there could be a plausible explanation as to why these Expirations are reported in the April Brokerage Statement, but these positions are never reported in the "Realized Gain or (Loss)" accounting (of either the March or April statements).
 So, without any doubt, there is a problem here.
-Schwab refuses to discuss the matter, period.
-They insist there are no errors exist, period. â€‹â€‹

 The Losses are Never Realized in the Brokerage Statement